Knicks vs. Heat Injury Report Today - April 30

 Knicks Season Insights

-- The Knicks have been racking up 112.5 points per contest in their last 10 appearances, an average that's slightly lower than the 116 they've scored over the course of the 2022-23 campaign.
+- In their last 10 games, the Knicks have been racking up 112.5 points per game, an average that's slightly lower than the 116 they've scored over the course of the 2022-23 season.

 Heat Season Insights

-- The Heat put up an average of 109.5 points per game, just 3.6 fewer points than the 113.1 the Knicks allow to opponents.
+- The Heat score an average of 109.5 points per game, only 3.6 fewer points than the 113.1 the Knicks allow.

+- The Heat are averaging 122.7 points per game over their past 10 games, compared to their season average of 109.5.

 Knicks vs. Heat Betting Info